Dendro-X0/OpenDeploy-CLI/apps/docs/src/content/opendeploy/install.md

 This page describes supported installation methods for the OpenDeploy CLI.

 > Note
-> Releases with prebuilt binaries are not published yet (tags exist, but no release assets).
-Use the "From Tag (source)" method below for now.
-The "GitHub Releases" section will work once releases are published.
+> Recommended: install from GitHub Releases (prebuilt binaries).
+If a release is not visible yet, use the "From Tag (source)" method as a fallback.

-## Install from Tag (source) — works today
+## Install from Tag (source) — alternative

 Download the latest tagged source archive, build the CLI, and run it locally.